Radix Media is proud to present The Solar Grid: a serialized comic by Ganzeer.

 The Solar Grid is another collaboration between Radix Media and Ganzeer, who also illustrated Elliot Colla’s prose poem We Are All Things.
 The series is part of the Graphic Narrative Collection, funded by a Kickstarter campaign in 2020.
 For more information on our titles, see our books page.

 Purchasing this subscription gets you all ten comics.
 The Solar Grid will be serialized across ten saddle-stitched comics.
 Issues 1-5 will run from April 2021–August 2021, and issues 6-10 will run from April 2022–August 2022.
+Monthly issues will ship within five business days of publication date.
 Following the project’s completion, we will publish a limited edition box set comprising all ten issues for the most ardent readers to pick up.

 What People Are Saying